 The following year the Maine-born Verow established his own production company with creative partner James Derek Dwyer, Bangor Films, going on to produce, write, direct, photograph and edit over forty narrative feature films, documentaries, shorts and experimental works, all made independently, with minimal budgets.
 Verow was named one of the first Digital Directors To Watch by Variety in 2000 and his early vow to make ten digital features in four years saw the story make the cover of Time magazine.
 Notable features include Little Shots of Happiness, Shucking the Curve, The Trouble with Perpetual Déjà-vu, A Sudden Loss of Gravity, Once and Future Queen, Take Away, Anonymous (in which Verow also stars), Vacationland, The Final Girl, Between Something & Nothing, The Boy with the Sun in His Eyes, Bad Boy Street, This Side of Heaven, Squirrels, and recent LGBTQ film festival hit Age of Consent (co-directed with veteran queer filmmaker Charles Lum); a documentary exploring the history of London’s Berlin-style leather sex club, The Hoist.
 As well as lensing all of his own films, Verow was the cinematographer on Jon Moritsugu’s early 1990s features Terminal USA and Mod Fuck Explosion, and he lit Gregg Araki’s Totally Fucked Up.

 Todd Verow’s latest narrative feature Goodbye Seventies will world premiere at Out on Film Atlanta’s LGBTQ Film Festival on Monday September 28th, and have its European premiere next month as the closing night selection of the 15th Pornfilmfestival Berlin (PFFB).
 Set in the world of New York’s creative gay adult filmmaking scene of the 1970s, PFFB calls it “a nostalgic and melancholic homage to the Golden Age of Gay Porn”.
 Ahead of these screenings The Queer Review’s editor James Kleinmann spoke with the filmmaker about why he admires the gay adult filmmaking of the era, his guiding principles for making a period movie, why he chose not to make it a sexually explicit work and the impact William Friedkin’s Cruising made on him when he first saw it in the 80s.
+Update: Goodbye Seventies is available on DVD and on demand Tuesday February 16th 2021 via Ariztical Entertainment.

 James Kleinmann, The Queer Review: What is it that interests you about that golden era of gay pornographic filmmaking in the 1970s?